-How many of you have spent countless hours at the gym tying to firm up and tone your upper arms only to experience little to no change?
+How many of you have spent countless hours at the gym trying to firm up and tone your upper arms only to experience little to no change?
 If you find that your upper arms don’t fit your sleeves, or hang loosely when you raise your arms chances are you are a candidate for an arm lift or reduction.

 Brachioplasty is carried out as a day procedure at the McLean Clinic, Dr. McLean’s private Mississauga cosmetic surgery clinic.
-You are asleep, under general anaesthesia during an arm lift.
+You are asleep, under general anesthesia during an arm lift.
 Once the incisions are made, the skin along with its fatty layer will be removed accordingly.
 Dr. McLean takes great care to ensure the right amount is removed so that the new arm shape will be proportionate to the rest of your body.
 The incision will then be carefully stitched closed, and a dressing will be applied.
 Staples and tubes are not required.
 Then, the steps will be repeated on the other arm.

 A brachioplasty will remove excess skin in the upper arms to achieve a thinner, smoother, and more proportional upper arm, As a result, you will experience a significant skin and fat removal in the arms, which begin at the elbow and extends into the underarm area of the body.